The Great Influenza: Content

-Barry’s book reviews details of the events preceding, during and following the 1918 influenza pandemic.
+Barry's book reviews details of the events preceding, during and following the 1918 influenza pandemic.

 Part 1 of the text includes accounts of various scientists and intellectuals throughout history, and describes their theories, and methodologies.
 He identifies and critiques the progression of science throughout history and the evolution of medicine to be performed as a science-based occupation.
-Specifically, the first part of Barry’s text contextualises the US medical field in comparison to Europe, highlighting the inhibitors of progress in the US.
+Specifically, the first part of Barry's text contextualises the US medical field in comparison to Europe, highlighting the inhibitors of progress in the US.
 Barry introduces William H. Welch as a key influential figure in US medicine due to him being an acclaimed ‘inspiration’ to many graduates from The Johns Hopkins University School of Medicine who went on to make vital discoveries in science.
 Moreover, this part of the text details the lack of advancement of other US medical schools compared to the Hopkins institution due to the Flexner Report that was introduced in 1919, specifically that 80% of medical schools were categorised as ‘poor quality’ and in need of closing.
-Moreover, Barry discusses Welch founding the Johns Hopkins Bloomberg School of Public Health in 1916, in which Welch was the first Dean.
+Moreover, Barry discusses Welch founding the Johns Hopkins School of Hygiene and Public Health in 1916 and serving as the School's first Dean (then titled "Director") until 1927.

 Part 2 of the text identifies Haskell County, Kansas to be the origin site of the influenza strain based on epidemiological evidence derived from a local doctor to the site, Loring Miner and details the distribution across the US through army camps.
 Furthermore, Barry addresses the difficulty of explaining the origin of viruses, even in modern-day science and references this as an ‘enigma’.
 He defines what a virus is, specifically their function and the process of replication of viruses to produce iterations of original virus.
 Also, Barry narrates Influenza A virus subtype H1N1 originating from wild birds and discusses how the structure of the virus makes it suitable for attacking respiratory systems, hence also the reasoning for its rapid spread from host to host.
-Barry goes through the function of the immune system in recognising and fighting viruses, as well as the presence of mutations to impede the immune system’s functionality.
+Barry goes through the function of the immune system in recognising and fighting viruses, as well as the presence of mutations to impede the immune system's functionality.

-Part 3 of the text examines the potential reasonings the US joined the First World War and their preparatory process, including creating a National Research Council (United States) that incorporated scientifically qualified men identified in the first part of the text to prevent this influenza spread.
+Part 3 of the text examines the potential reasonings the US joined the First World War and their preparatory process, including creating a National Research Council that incorporated scientifically qualified men identified in the first part of the text to prevent this influenza spread.
 This council was created after an outbreak of measles spread severely within the US army troops and majority of the cases leading to pneumonia.
 Although a vaccine for pneumonia was eventually developed, a board was created for its specific consideration within the army.
 Barry discusses the shortage of medical professionals among civilians and President Woodrow Wilson’s drastic measures, to gather troops for the First World War, as key factors for the spread of the 1918 influenza virus.